jingxiang-z/CSKnowledgeHub/CONTRIBUTING.md

 # Contributing to CSKnowledgeHub

-Thank you for helping improve this knowledge hub.
+Thank you for helping improve this **Computer Science Fundamentals Knowledge Hub**.
 This guide explains scope, style, and the workflow to add or update content.

 ## About This Repository

+CSKnowledgeHub originated from **Georgia Tech** and **Columbia University** computer science courses.
+Our mission is to provide learners with a **comprehensive view of CS fundamentals**—helping them understand not just individual topics, but the overall structure and interconnections within computer science.

-This repository contains notes and materials originally curated from **Georgia Tech OMSCS** and **Columbia University** courses, reorganized for exam preparation and interview readiness.
-We welcome contributions that enhance, correct, or expand upon this foundation while maintaining academic integrity and proper attribution.
+We welcome contributions that enhance, correct, or expand upon this foundation while maintaining academic integrity, clarity, and proper attribution.

 ## Scope

-- Computer Science fundamentals: DS&A, OS, DB, Networks, Machine Learning, Statistics
+- **Core Topics**: Data Structures & Algorithms, Computer Architecture, Computer Networks, Operating Systems, Databases, Distributed Systems, Machine Learning, Deep Learning, Natural Language Processing, Information Security, Statistics
-- Study resources: curated links with brief annotations
+- **Study resources**: curated links with brief annotations

 Out of scope: full problem dumps, proprietary content, AI-generated dumps without review, framework-specific tutorials, or production/DevOps guides.

-## Content style
+## Content Style

-- Two-level pages: start each page with a 5-minute exam-cram summary (definitions, key formulas, pitfalls).
-Then provide deeper notes.
+- **Structured pages**: Start each page with a brief summary of key concepts, definitions, and common pitfalls.
+Then provide deeper explanations.
-- Diagram-first: include at least one diagram for complex topics.
+- **Diagram-first**: Include at least one diagram for complex topics to aid visual understanding.
-- References: cite sources at the end with title, author, link, and license.
+- **References**: Cite sources at the end with title, author, link, and license when applicable.
-- Worked examples: small, concrete examples (e.g., Gantt chart, EXPLAIN diff, packet walk).
+- **Worked examples**: Provide small, concrete examples (e.g., code snippets, calculations, diagrams).
-- Tone: concise, neutral, technical.
-Avoid personal marketing.
+- **Tone**: Keep content concise, neutral, and technical.
+Avoid personal opinions or marketing language.

 ## Structure and headings